-CST causes symptoms such as abnormally bulging eyes ( proptosis), swelling of the eyelid, severe headache, facial pain or numbness, impaired eye movements (ophthalmoplegia) with double vision, loss of vision, drowsiness, a high fever, and excessively dilated or uneven pupils.
+Cavernous sinus thrombosis causes symptoms such as abnormally bulging eyes ( proptosis Eyes, Bulging Bulging or protruding of one or both eyes is called proptosis or exophthalmos.
+Exophthalmos is usually used when describing bulging eyes caused by Graves disease, a disorder causing overactivity... read more ) that occurs over days, swelling of the eyelid, severe headache, facial pain or numbness, impaired eye movements (ophthalmoplegia) with double vision, loss of vision, drowsiness, a high fever, and excessively dilated or uneven pupils.
 If bacteria spread to the brain, more severe drowsiness, seizures, coma, and abnormal sensations or muscle weakness in certain areas may develop.

-Even with treatment, CST can still be life threatening.
-About 30% of all affected people and about 50% of affected people who also have sinusitis of the sphenoid sinuses die.
-Another 30% develop serious aftereffects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.
+Even with antibiotic treatment, cavernous sinus thrombosis can still be life threatening.
+About 15 to 20% of all affected people die.
+Another 40% develop serious after-effects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.

-High doses of antibiotics given by vein (intravenously) are started immediately.
+High doses of antibiotics given by vein (intravenously) are started immediately in people with cavernous sinus thrombosis.
 The infected nasal sinus may be drained surgically, particularly if the person does not improve after 24 hours of antibiotic treatment.
 Corticosteroids are sometimes given if the cranial nerves are affected.
 Corticosteroids and usually other supplemental hormones are given if there is hypopituitarism.